Animal Science, B.S.

 Program Description

-The educational experiences included in this major should prepare the student for a wide range of positions in production agriculture agribusiness, and related industries, and provide preparation for the pursuit of post-baccalaureate studies leading to professional or advanced degrees.
+The educational experiences included in this major should prepare the student for a wide range of positions in production agriculture business and related industries, and provide preparation for the pursuit of post-baccalaureate studies leading to professional or advanced degrees.
 The student is expected to develop a comprehensive understanding of the biological and physical sciences underlying the functioning of all types of animals.

 What is Animal Science?